 If you haven’t read Part 1, and seen how the Keyword Hound got it’s name, we recommend you head over there now.

 Adding a competitor

 Before we do any comparing, we’ll need some competition to compare ourselves to.

-Fortunately, this is exactly as easy as our GIF here shows, simply hit add competitor, Copy Paste their URL and give them a name.
+Fortunately, this is exactly as easy as our image here shows, simply hit add competitor.
+Then it’s just about copying and pasting their URL and giving them a name.

 Now only people with the authority to edit this page can see the names of competitors – that includes authors and higher ranks.
 Keyword Hound does all the hard work of hunting down their data from the URL, so there is nothing to stop you putting in an affectionate pet name for them.